AlfredoMartins/phone-task-testing/readme.md

 PUT_Testing
 - PutAPI: asserts for a modification of a mobile data specifying the ID.
-- PutNotFoundAPI: tries to modify a mobile data not presented int he databse.
+- PutNotFoundAPI: tries to modify a mobile data not presented int he database.

-## Deployment <a name = "deployment"></a>
+> Solved by: MARTINS Alfredo